Dyrits/GOOGLE-HOMEPAGE/README.md

 ### Details | Comments
 - This project has been freely made from scratch following global instructions.

-The original Google Homepage is not really responsive.
-I added a tiny bit of responsivity.

 ### CodePen
 You can find this project on CodePen.
 URL: https://codepen.io/Dyrits/full/oNjwaQJ